-A fiction film only passes the Cultural Test if it fulfils at least four criteria in the “Cultural Content” part and at least one criteria in the “Exploitation” part and has been awarded at least 43 points out of 86 points.
+A fiction film only passes the Cultural Test if it fulfils at least four criteria in the “Cultural Content” part and has been awarded at least 51 points.

-A documentary film only passes the Cultural Test if it fulfils at least two criteria the “Cultural Content” part and at least one criteria in the “Exploitation” part and has been awarded at least 32 points out of 86 points.
+A documentary film only passes the Cultural Test if it fulfils at least two criteria the “Cultural Content” part and has been awarded at least 36 points.

-For Service productions the Cultural Test consists of two categories, “Cultural Content” and “Production Criteria”.
-A film only passes the Cultural Test if it fulfills at least two criteria in the category “Cultural contents“ and has been awarded at least 33 points out of 66 points.
+For international productions the Cultural Test consists of three categories, “Cultural Content”, "Film Professionals" and “Production Criteria”.
+A film only passes the Cultural Test if it fulfills at least two criteria in the category “Cultural Content“ and has been awarded at least 38 points.

 What are eligible production costs?